ahalfpen727/Tailor/README.md

 ![TW](./misc/tophat-cufflinks-workflow-snake-w-inputs.jpg)

 The main function of the pipeline is to perform statistical comparsions of the pooled RNA-Seq libraries from samples sharing a phenotype or condition in order to identify potential biomarkers from differentially expressed genes.
 Tailor's workflow can be run as a comparison between one or more conditions or as a time series workflow.
-Tailor provides an end to end analysis solution for RNA-Seq data produced by Illumina sequencers (binary bcl data produced by HiSeqs and MiSeqs).
+Tailor provides an end to end analysis solution for RNA-Seq data produced by Illumina sequencers.
 The pipeline can be run from later steps with intermediate data formats like multi-fasta, gzipped fastq, and bam files.
 The Tailor workflow in its entirety is pictured here:

 ![Tailor](./misc/tailor-workflow.jpg)